top of page

 So what are some steps to improve workplace culture?

 1. Review employee exit interviews.
 If you don't have those, start them immediately.
 Outgoing employees are a goldmine of information.
 Everyone knows that most people leave jobs because of their managers, so pay particular attention to this.
-If you see chronic issues with the same person, you may want to invest in coaching/training for them or moving them out of people management entirely.
+If you see chronic issues with the same person, you may want to invest in coaching/training for them or move them out of people management entirely.
 Not everyone is cut out to manage other people.
 This can be a hard pill to swallow when time, money, and energy have been put into grooming a manager.
 There is a place for those who are great project or task managers but not people managers.
 The old way of looking at career advancement is that you have to begin managing people in order to move up the ladder.
 That's not the case anymore.
-So if your organization has that world-view, you may be doing a disservice to top producers who aren't cut out for leading people.
+So if your organization has that worldview, you may be doing a disservice to top producers who aren't cut out for leading people.
 And you're definitely harming those who report in to them, so consider reevaluating how you reward and elevate your staff.
 In all likelihood, your employee exit interviews will yield a treasure trove of info that you need to fix workplace culture.

 2. Use Glassdoor to your advantage.
 Look at your Glassdoor reviews as if you were an outsider.
 If you were considering a job at this organization and saw the reviews online, what impression would you have of this company?
 What dirty laundry is being aired?
 What questions would you want to know before agreeing to work there?
 Also, make sure that someone is honestly and directly responding to issues being called out there.
 Top talent looks at that.

 3. Conduct anonymous companywide surveys.
 Your employees are more likely to be honest with you if they can respond anonymously.
 Sure, some of them would probably tell you the truth to your face, but many people are not like that.
 If you want to get the pulse on what's going on with the company, ask.
 Be sure to compile a report of the good, the bad, and the ugly so you have some intel that you can pull from in order to make change.
+And if you want employees to actually be honest with you, make sure those surveys ARE anonymous.
+Not like YesMadam, an Indian organization in the headlines for firing employees to reported a high degree of stress in a companywide study.
+You know, so they aren’t stressed anymore.
+SMH

-4. Give managers 360 degree reviews.
-A 360 degree review is where direct reports are able to give feedback on their managers in addition to that of supervisors.
+4. Give managers 360-degree reviews.
+A 360-degree review is where direct reports are able to give feedback on their managers in addition to that of supervisors.
 It's also a good idea to allow same-level colleagues or common collaborators to weigh in.
 You don't even have to wait for annual review time to do this.
 If you're seeing that a manager may be an issue, conduct the 360 review before things get too dire.
 I worked at an agency where 120% of the workforce turned over in less than 2 months due to the leader.
 (Yes, 120% because the replacement creative director quit in his first week!)
 Top performers will be excited to receive this kind of feedback, so if you get pushback from someone about it, that's another red flag for you to watch for and potentially address later.

 5. Actually do something.
 Create a plan that identifies your top issues and solicit feedback on what can make things better.
 For example, if your employees are feeling stressed and overworked, you can come up with a plan to show your appreciation.
 This can take many different forms.
 Some of the ones I like best are: (A) "work from wherever" where employees aren't forced to come into the office every day, but can take their work with them wherever they are.
 The freedom shows trust.
 (B) Adding team-building into the budget.
 This can be companywide or by department, depending upon where your biggest issues reside.
 This breaks out time for appreciation and "time off" on the clock to bond as a group.
 (C) Create a rewards program where employees can choose how they get validated.
 Often this is some sort of points system with a variety of prizes or incentives.
 Think everything from gift cards to a day off or free products.
 Whatever your company has to offer that's not a standard issue employee perk.
 If it doesn't cost you anything, like say an extra "business casual" day a week or rebalancing workload to allow for summer hours (i.e., half day Fridays June-August), definitely go for it!
 Once you have a plan, tell your employees about it and let them know you are making these changes because you heard them and you are working to make things better.
 Allow space for future feedback and suggestions.
 Once they see you making an effort, they're more likely to pitch in as well.